Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/pings.md

 - `<doc-type>`: the name of the ping; this can be one of the pings available out of the box with glean, or a custom ping;
 - `<glean-schema-version>`: the version of the glean ping schema;
 - `<ping-uuid>`: a unique identifier for this ping.

+## A note about string length
+In order to ensure that pings don't become accidentally large, most string values are automatically truncated.
+The current implementation truncates based on a maximum number of Unicode characters (defined in the API docs), since is the most expedient implementation-wise.
+Other or future implementations may perform this truncation based on the number of UTF8 bytes instead, which is ultimately what matters for ping size.